winiar93/raspberry-pi-bme680-logger/README.md

 # raspberry-pi-bme680-logger
-bme 680 sensor logger based on raspberry pi 4 with data upload to google sheets using api.
+bme 680 sensor logger based on raspberry pi 4 with data upload to google sheets using api or to postgresql database

 python 3.7.3

 libs:
 - bme680
 - google.oauth2
+- psycopg2